jdmau72/GPHY-504-Project---eBird-Map/README.md

-# GPHY 504 Project 1 - eBird Observation Map
+# GPHY 504 Final Project - eBird Observation Map for Gallatin County, MT
 This project is for a Shiny web page/Leaflet web map that displays eBird Observation data for Gallatin County from 2021-2023.
 The code and data is stored in the Demo folder.

 app.R has both R code for processing eBird observation data and Shiny R code to format the website.